-In 2003, NCDPH created a hospital-based Public Health Epidemiologist (PHE) program to strengthen coordination and communication between hospitals, health departments and the state.
+In 2003, the North Carolina Department of Public Health (NCDPH) created a hospitalbased Public Health Epidemiologist (PHE) program to strengthen coordination and communication between hospitals, health departments, and the state.
 The PHE program covers approximately 38 percent of general/acute care beds and 40 percent of ED visits in the state.
-PHEs play a critical role in assuring routine and urgent communicable disease control, hospital reporting of communicable diseases, outbreak management and case finding during community wide outbreaks.
+PHEs play a critical role in assuring routine and urgent communicable disease control, hospital-based reporting of communicable diseases, outbreak identification and management as well as case finding during community outbreaks.
+More information can be found here.